MicrosoftDocs/Hololens/hololens/hololens-known-issues.md

 - Users who are not enrolled in Windows Insider
 - Insiders:
     - If a device has been enrolled since Insider builds were version 18362.x
-    - If they flashed a Insider signed 19041.x build AND stay enrolled in the Insider program
+    - If they flashed an Insider signed 19041.x build AND stay enrolled in the Insider program

 Work-around:
 - Avoid the issue
     - Flash a non-insider build.
 One of the regular monthly updates.
     - Stay on Insider Preview
 - Reflash the device

     1. Put the [HoloLens 2 into flashing mode](https://review.docs.microsoft.com/hololens/hololens-recovery?branch=master#hololens-2) manually by fully powering down while not connect.
 Then while holding Volume up, tap the Power button.

     1. Connect to the PC and open Advanced Recovery Companion.

     1. Flash the HoloLens 2 to the default build.

 ## Known issues for HoloLens (1st Gen)